trust-mfn-berlin/animals-as-objects/vault/story.Knut.md

 ## “Knut” and the Factors in his Fame

 So far, the protests about “Knut’s” taxidermy have been one of a kind, even though this extremely popular zoo animal was not the first animal to be exhibited at the Berlin Museum of Natural History after its death.
-Unlike in “Knut’s” case of 2013, there is no discussion to be found in the zoo’s press archive, for example, in 1935 about exhibiting the extremely popular gorilla [[story.bobby]].
+Unlike in “Knut’s” case of 2013, there is no discussion to be found in the zoo’s press archive, for example, in 1935 about exhibiting the extremely popular gorilla [[Bobby|story.bobby-tracking-body-parts2]].
 Nor was the 1988 taxidermy of the famous hippopotamus “Knautschke” contentious.
 It is likely that “Knautschke” came to Berlin Zoo in 1942 as a calf, and he was one of the few large animals that survived the war at the zoo.
 He had been fed throughout the postwar period and during the Berlin Blockade by Berlin’s residents.
-As a symbol of a community united during [[story.feed-scarcity]], there were numerous anecdotes circulating about him.
+As a symbol of a community united during [[scarcity|story.feed-scarcity]], there were numerous anecdotes circulating about him.
 But in spite of the animal’s obvious fame and popularity, an exhibition at the Berlin City Museum of a plaster model that also contained taxidermies of some of the animal’s body parts was not met with any criticism in the 1980s.
 The model provided a template for a 1998 sculpture of “Knautschke” – now used by children as a stage for photographic mementos in front of the hippopotamus house at the zoo, although it has never attained the status of memorial.

 **Just like “Knautschke’s” taxidermy, an exhibit at the Berlin Museum of Natural History featuring “Bao-Bao”, the 34-year-old panda from the Zoological Garden that died in 2012, did not lead to any controversies,** as can be garnered by reviewing the press from that time, even though the giant panda had long been a reliable audience magnet for Berlin Zoo.
 Visitors, friends of the zoo, and the press had shared in the failed breeding attempts and the fate of the two panda females “Tien-Tien” and “Yan-Yan”, who both died before “Ba-Bao”[^29] and who were also mounted as natural history showpieces.
 While the _Tagesspiegel_ was still asking in 2013 whether the deployment of “Knut’s” taxidermy in the Berlin Museum of Natural History was “A symbol?
 An idol?
 Or just a taxidermy?” the exhibition of all three Berlin pandas was described in 2015 as a “celebration” of the dead stars.[^30]